Beach Reads for Indoor Types

 Imagine a Where’s Waldo? level of detail where there are a billion things happening on every page.
 Now imagine Waldo is a gun-toting robo-man, and instead of doing fun stuff, everyone on the page is engaged in ultra-violence.
 The story is smart enough to be sparse and get out of the way so the art can sing.
 If you’re a beauty-in-violence kind of person, this is it.
 If the haphazard beauty of nature is a snooze, try the meticulous blood-soaked art of Geof Darrow.

-Buy Hard Boiled at Bookshop or Amazon
+Buy Hard Boiled at Amazon

 A weird little novella, and “weird” is a compliment in my book.
 The beauty of a novella is that you can do it in one go and feel great about yourself.
 “Damn, I read an entire book today!”
 This one verges on being too dense for a beach read, but Fernández keeps is short enough that it’s like a piece of fudge: too intense to eat a shitload, but just enough is just enough.